TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Fix openssl errors in build process on a clean arch linux

-- Fix mouse behaviour in fullscreen

-- Lua intercosms are exported a bit different on Linux and Windows
-	- We have something like 4.438729871 vs 4.438729872

-- Research chat messages sometimes not working

-- Don't kick afk spectators
-- Test what happens without internet connection when launching Hypersomnia on Windows

-- While in the main menu, check for updates once every several seconds
-	- e.g. if the server has to restart due to an upgrade, the clients will follow with the update right away
-	- also trigger update check every time we enter the main menu from the client
-	- New version available!
-		- Do you want to restart and upgrade the game now?
-			- Upgrade
-			- Cancel
-				- Automatic update was cancelled.

-- Font-scale invariant update window

-- Website

-- Server/client continuous integration
-	- Automatic client upgrade
-	- Automatic server upgrade

-- We should check if the spectator gui is ready for sudden complete changes to the sampled cosmos
-	- if some entities aren't actually dead for example

 - client_setup replay
 	- for now we can have entire client setups as snapshots
 	- adapter can have a pointer